Lextuga007/Philosopher-Analyst-Netlify/content/talk/reproducible-analytical-pipelines/index.md

 ---
-title: "AphA branch meeting"
+title: "Reproducible Analytical Pipelines (RAP)"
-subtitle: "Reproducible Analytical Pipelines (RAP)"
+# subtitle: ""
 excerpt: "A short talk on Reproducible Analytical Pipelines"
 # Talk start and end times.
 # End time can optionally be hidden by prefixing the line with `#`.